silverness2/GeoFLOW/docs/doxy/hackathon_20201201/input_config.md

 ```
 The **exp_order** controls the polynomial expansions within each element
 of the grid.
 In the above example, the first coordinate direction of the
-reference element contains a 6th order polynomial while the seconds and
+reference element contains a 6th order polynomial while the second and
 third coordinate directions contain a 4th and 5th order polynomial
 respectively.
+To properly approximate the derivative and recieve a "Passing"
+message at the conclusion of the test run these values must be equal to
+or larger than the **poly** values described in the next section.
+In
-In general, it makes since to have these equal for testing.
+general, it makes since to have the expansion polynomial equal in all
+directions and greater than the **poly** value for testing (i.e. [4,4,4]).

 ```json
   "poly_test": {